-The ADA Foundation annually provides up to 54 merit-based scholarships with a total value of $135,000 to second-year dental students and underrepresented minority dental students (African American, Hispanic, Native American) across the U.S.
+The ADA Foundation annually provides more than 30 merit-based scholarships valued at $2,500 each to second-year dental students and underrepresented minority dental students (African American, Hispanic, Native American) across the U.S.

 Allied Dental Student Scholarship Program*

-The ADA Foundation annually provides scholarships valued at up to $1,000 each for allied dental students including dental hygiene (15 scholarships), dental assisting (10 scholarships) and dental laboratory technology (five scholarships).
+The ADA Foundation annually provides more than 20 scholarships valued at up to $1,000 each for dental hygiene students, dental assisting students, and dental laboratory technology students.

 Samuel D. Harris Fund for Children’s Dental Health

-The ADAF's Harris Grant program provides grants of up to $5,000 each to nonprofit organizations and agencies that sponsor education programs for parents and caregivers to reduce the incidence of early childhood caries.
+The ADAF's Harris Grant program annually provides more than 20 grants of up to $5,000 each to nonprofit organizations and agencies that sponsor innovative, effective education programs for parents and caregivers to reduce the incidence of early childhood caries.